ironscar/jenkins-docker-cli/README.md

     - for this, add `ssh-keygen -A` after installing openssh-server because ssh-keygen gets installed as a part of it
     - we also remove all `slave` user lines to just try with root
     - this makes the container continue running
-  - Next is to try if jenkins can actually connect to this [FIX]
+  - Next is to try if jenkins can actually connect to this
     - we need to make sure the sshd_config of the container follows `Troubleshooting SSH` section of `bullseye` repo
     - we also need to add the public key to `authorized_keys` in `~/.ssh` for base SSH to work
     - next, we need to specify Java path in Slave configuration as `/opt/java/openjdk/bin/java`
       - we can find this on hosts/containers using `which java`
+    - to update sshd_config, we use `RUN sed -i 's/#PermitRootLogin prohibit-password/PermitRootLogin yes/' /etc/ssh/sshd_config` and others like it in Dockerfile
+      - `-i` specifies replace in current file
+      - `s` specifies substitution
+      - After the first forward-slash is the string to find
+      - After the second forward-slash is the string to replace the first occurence with
+      - An ending forward-slash to complete the format
+      - Lastly we specify the file
     - at this point it can do direct SSH from jenkins master container but not automated connect to slave
+      - we do however need to run `ssh -i /~/ansible_id_rsa root@192.168.0.xxx` for all the app servers so that we can add the fingerprints on the slave, else ansible step will fail
     - if the verification is changed to `No verification` then both connection and job works, but that is not safe
   - error says it needs known_hosts file in `/var/jenkins_home/.ssh` [FIX]
-    - Need to install git, do sshd_config and copy the public key to authorized_keys via Dockerfile [TODO]
-- this is not recommended because it opens up the attack surface of the container [CHECK]
+- this is not recommended because it opens up the attack surface of the container
+  - since this is not open to internet and only ever be connected to from master, we go ahead with this for now

 ---